-- Data planning at Monash University
+Data Management Plans at Monash University

-- Benefits of data planning
+Benefits of data planning

-A data planning process ensures that all aspects of data management are holistically explored at the start of a project.
-Short-term and long-term aims can be balanced, so that decisions made early in a project do not negatively impact on the ability to find and use the research data in future.
+A data planning process ensures that all aspects of data management are explored at the start of a project.
+Short-term and long-term aims can be balanced, so that decisions made early in a project do not negatively impact on the ability to find and use the research data in the future.

 Effective management of data provides researchers with many benefits, including:

 - time saved through reduced duplication of effort

 - decreased risk of loss, theft or inappropriate use of data

 - data can be understood and used now and in the future

 - enable early conversations between researchers and data management expertise and infrastructure providers offered at Monash University

 - increased researcher profile through data dissemination and re-use